Nescot has been rated ‘good’ by Ofsted

 Other key findings from the report include:

-The report also highlighted four areas for the college to focus on, including increasing the proportion of students getting grade C or above in GCSE English and maths, and continuing to improve the estate.
+The report also highlighted four areas for the college to focus on, including increasing the proportion of students getting grade C (4) or above in GCSE English and Maths.